neoflex-consulting/ru.neoflex.nfcore/emfjson-couchdb/README.md

 resourceSet.getURIConverter().getURIHandlers().add(0, new CouchDBHandler());
 ```

 When you create a Resource, use the URI of the CouchDB server (e.g. http://127.0.0.1:5984/), as shown below.
-The first segment of the URI (here users) is the name of the database that will be used to store the JSON document corresponding to your EMF model.
+The first segment of the URI (here users) is the name of the server that will be used to store the JSON document corresponding to your EMF model.

 ```java
 Resource resource = resourceSet.createResource(URI.createURI("http://127.0.0.1:5984/users"));